The scale of Thailand’s capital city means that even with two days in Bangkok, you’ll only scratch the surface of this surging, eclectic metropolis.

 9:30 a.m.: Pay your respects at the Grand Palace

-Seen from the far banks of Bangkok’s wide Chao Praya river, the Grand Palace is a vast complex of ornately tiled buildings crowned by a forest of golden pinnacles.
+Seen from the far banks of Bangkok’s wide Chao Praya river, the Grand Palace is one of the best places to visit in Southeast Asia, with its vast complex of ornately tiled buildings crowned by a forest of golden pinnacles.

 The Thai royalty’s former official residence is an essential stop for any two-day Bangkok itinerary.
 Spread across sixty acres, this 18th-century compound showcases some of the country’s most eye-popping architecture.
 As you wander around its various buildings, you’ll find yourself in what feels like an elaborate sculpture and art museum dedicated to the country’s colorful religious heritage.